matthewjberger/freecs/README.md

     // This runs the systems once in parallel
     // Not part of the library's public API, but a demonstration of how to run systems systems::run_systems(&mut world, 0.01);

-    // Call this manually to compact tables, ideally periodically (such as every 60 frames).
-    // This is a performance benefit and is optional. merge_tables(&mut world);

     // Despawn entities, freeing their table slots for reuse despawn_entities(&mut world, &[entity]);